 If a renter thinks they were paying rent while the property was re-let, they can apply to VCAT to get their money back.
 VCAT resolves disputes and makes decisions.

 The renter may have to cover any reasonable costs that the rental provider or agent has paid to re-advertise the property.

 Reasonable costs means costs that most people would think are fair.
-The law doesn’t define exactly what reasonable costs are, so if people can’t agree what is reasonable, they can apply to VCAT to make the decision for them.
+The law does not define exactly what reasonable costs are, so if people cannot agree what is reasonable, they can apply to VCAT to make the decision for them.